Love in Bright Landscapes: The Story of David McComb of the Triffids: Reviews

 David Astle of ABC Radio Melbourne called the film "An intricate and intimate portrait.... a loving document ... thoroughly recommended".

 The Athens International Film Festival, on announcing the inclusion of the film, said "This documentary about David McComb, poet and creator of The Triffids, will not be an easy journey.
 There will be teenage reminiscence, romantic nostalgia, striking reminders... if nothing else, let this love letter of a documentary be the (melancholic) evidence that we stand firm witness to those who made our life better."

+Aotearoa/New Zealand film writer Graeme Tuckett, writing in The Post, described it as (a) "terrific, heartfelt and necessary film...
+A wonderful piece of work ...for anyone who needs to see how layered and nuanced an unadorned and chronological film can still be, this is an object lesson.
+Very recommended."